skylarshaffer/c03-24-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why do we log things to the console?
   We log things to the console to assist with debugging.
 - What is a "model"?
-  A model is a collection of objects.
+  A model is a recreation of something
 - Which "document" is being referred to in the phrase Document Object Model?
   The "document" is the current page.
 - What is the word "object" referring to in the phrase Document Object Model?
-  "Object" is referring to the document object that contains the objects we are querying.
+  "Object" is referring to the js recreation of our document object.
 - What is a DOM Tree?
-  A DOM tree is a nested representation of all objects in the DOM
+  A DOM tree is a nested representation of all objects in the DOM.
 - Give two examples of `document` methods that retrieve a single element from the DOM.
   `document.querySelector()`
   `document.getElementById()`